 What goes wrong?

 Since the e-Niro is a relative newcomer to the electric car market, we don’t know how it’ll fare in terms of reliability.
 Kia does, however, have an excellent reputation in this area, so we’re quite sure that the e-Niro will prove to be a hassle-free purchase.
-A handful of people have had issues with software - namely the voice-regonition system - but the e-Niro appears to be a largely faultless model.
+A handful of people have had issues with software - namely the recognition system - but the e-Niro appears to be a largely faultless model.
 Only time will tell whether or not this will continue, mind you.
+The only complaints we've heard are around the soft paint being easy to damage and the interior trim scratching easily.

 The e-Niro is capable of charging at speeds of up to 77kW, too.
 Essentially, the greater the number the quicker a car can charge, so plugging in the e-Niro to a 100kW rapid charger will mean that it can only accept up to 77kW - the car’s limit.
 Even so, it’ll only take an hour to do a 0-80 per cent charge at a rapid 100kW charging point, while a 0-100 per cent charge at a 7.2kW home wallbox will take nine hours - short enough for overnight stops.
 Most manufacturers don’t tend to advise using a three-pin plug unless absolutely necessary, and given that fully charging the e-Niro via this method would take 26 hours, we’d have to agree.